-This report describes the Company's corporate governance processes and activities with specific reference to the principles of the Code of Corporate Governance 2012 (the "Code") and the disclosure guide as published by the SGX-ST in January 2015 (the "Guide").
-The Company has complied with the principles and guidelines as set out in the Code and the Guide, where applicable, and will continue to review its practices on an ongoing basis.
+For the financial year ended 30 June 2019, the Company has adhered to the principles and guidelines as set out in the Code and the Guide, where applicable, and will continue to review its practices on an on-going basis.
 Appropriate explanations have been provided in the relevant sections below where there are deviations from the Code and/or the Guide.